Mezaine: Ghost town

 The Latvian government decided to sell the site in 2008, and on 5 February 2010, the entire 40 ha former town was sold as a single lot at auction in Riga.
 The starting bid was 150,000 lats (290,000 USD; 211,000 EUR).
 The winning bid was by Russian firm Alekseevskoye-Serviss for 1.55 million lats (3.1 million USD; 2.2 million EUR).
 The auction, which lasted two hours, was also contested by another Russian firm, as well as a bidder from Azerbaijan.

 The winning bidder pulled out of the auction, as did the runner up.
 The town was reauctioned in June 2010 for only 170,000 Lats.

 In 2015 the site was bought by Skrunda Municipality for €12,000 ($).
 Around half the area was transferred to the Latvian National Armed Forces as a training ground.
 The remainder is to be leased by the local government with the stipulation that potential investors develop the area economically.
 Demolition of selected derelict buildings has since commenced.

 From February 2016 in response to increased interest at the site, the municipality began charging an entrance fee of 4 euros for individuals.
-As of 21 October 2018 the ghost town was closed for visitors.
+As of 21 October 2018 the ghost town was closed for visitors and is solely used by the armed forces of Latvia and its NATO allies.